BLACKBURN ROVERS FOOTBALL & ATHLETIC PLC

 If supporters are not satisfied with their response they can contact the Football League to seek their assistance in investigating the matter further.

 Edward VII Quay

 If you are still not satisfied you can then contact:

 Suite 49, 33 Great George Street

 The Club’s Equal Opportunities Policy aims to ensure that no job applicant, employee or customer receives less favourable treatment due to issues of sex, marital status, sexual orientation, gender re-assignment, disability, race, age, religion and belief colour, nationality, ethnic or national origin.

 Being awarded their initial Investors In People recognition in June 2004, the Club’s Academy have been retained this status following their three-year review in October 2010.

 Our staff are encouraged to pursue appropriate training and development aimed to make the club more competitive and to improve our products and services for our fans.

-Jane Cooper is the Club’s Children’s Services Officer and advises all areas of the club on matters appertaining to Child Protection.
+The club employ a Safeguarding Officer who is responsible for advising on all areas of Child Protection and Safeguarding.
 The club also employ Christine Peacock as their Accessibility and Safeguarding Adults Officer.